-AMCO Manufacturing, Inc., is known for building rugged, field-proven primary tillage implements and farm equipment for the agricultural, farming, wildlife, forest and construction industries.
+AMCO Manufacturing Company is known for building rugged, field-proven primary tillage implements and farm equipment for the agricultural, farming, wildlife, forest, and construction industries.
 Now AMCO powder coats its equipment, further increasing the durability of its products.

 “Our powder-coated finish is more than twice as durable as a wet-paint finish and has better coverage,” said AMCO Manufacturing Engineer JD McKeigney, who led the implementation of the powder-coating system.
 “It’s more scratch resistant—if the tool gets dented or dinged, the coating will flex a little rather than beginning to flake off.”